A Story For Artists About Letting Go of Approval

 And the grace and humor that comes with it.

 Tie-dyed woman was so excited to get down to the beach that she had a wardrobe malfunction.

 So what?
 She still liked herself just fine.

 “In a society that profits from your self-doubt, liking yourself is a rebellious act.”

 The Freedom Gained From Letting Go of Approval

-Turns out tie dyed lady was a retired special ed teacher and full-time artist and beachcomber.
+Turns out my beachcomber pal was a retired special ed teacher, and now a full-time artist.